abraunegg/onedrive/docs/national-cloud-deployments.md

 *   Microsoft Cloud Germany
 *   Azure and Office 365 operated by 21Vianet in China

-In order to sucessfully use these specific Microsoft Azure deployments, the following steps are required:
+In order to successfully use these specific Microsoft Azure deployments, the following steps are required:
 1. Register an application with the Microsoft identity platform using the Azure portal
 2. Configure the new application with the appropriate authentication scopes
 3. Validate that the authentication / redirect URI is correct for your application registration